navpil/lazy-developer-manifesto/README.md

 ## Automate everything

 Many things you do can be automated through scripts.
+Let the scripts do the job for you.
 Writing some of the code can be automated as well.
+So let the tools do the job for you as well.
+Know what they can do.
-Make use of the tool of your choice to write code - it contains features to write code so that you don’t have to do that yourself.
+Make use of the editor of your choice - it may contains features to generate and manipulate code so that you dont have to do that yourself.
 Code generation tools do exist.

 ## Don’t hurry
 Haste makes waste.
 This applies to code as well.
 If you write the code in haste, you introduce more bugs, you make it harder to read and you will spend more time later fixing the bugs and trying to understand what you wrote there than if you wrote it calmly in the first place.